-From the protection criteria for Radar I/N = -10dB (Recommendation ITU-R M.1464-1 [5]) it is derived the criterion I+N/N = 0.41dB.
-Reviewing the results in Table 32, the numbers in bold, particularly of Type 1 radar (at 3000m and 4000m) and Type 4 Radar (at 3000m, 4000m, and 5000m) indicate the increase in noise floor at the victim receiver is exceeding the protection level for Radar, i.e. > 0.41dB, whereas the rest of the cases are compliant with the protection level.
-Therefore, it is concluded to not use this band for connectivity.
+From the protection criteria for Radar I/N = -10dB (Recommendation ITU-R M.1464-1 [5]) it is derived the criterion (I+N)/N = 0.41dB.
+Reviewing the results in Table 32, it shows that the increase of noise floor at the victim receiver (i.e. radar) never exceeds the protection level for Type 1, 2 and 3.
+For type 4, connectivity could be offered above 4500 meters above ground.
+Therefore, it can be concluded that the band 2620-2690 MHz can be used for connectivity..

 Conclusions

 This CEPT Report based on the draft ECC Report 187 [1], described additional studies on the compatibility of a MCA system with terrestrial networks, when the aircraft is at least 3000 m above ground.
-The studies demonstrated that harmful interference to terrestrial networks will not occur provided that the following technical conditions are met:
+The studies demonstrated that harmful interference to terrestrial networks will not occur provided that the following technical conditions are met:In the 2100 MHz connectivity band (UMTS technology, FDD):

+the transmit power of the UMTS terminal must not exceed -6 dBm/3.84MHz and the maximum number of users should not exceed 20;

+The e.i.r.p. of the ac-UE defined outside the aircraft must not exceed the following values as shown in the table below: